hossein1387/BARVINN/docs/intro.rst

 Introduction
 ============

-This document provides technical details for the ??? neural network accelerator.
+This document provides technical details for BARVINN a Barrel RISC-V Neural Network Accelerator Engine.